M66B/NetGuard/README.md

 <a name="FAQ16"></a>
 **(16) Why are some applications shown dimmed?**

-Disabled applications and applications without internet access are shown dimmed.
-See also [question 7](#FAQ7).
+Disabled applications and applications without internet permission are shown dimmed.

 <a name="FAQ17"></a>
 **(17) Why is NetGuard using so much memory?**